A Local's Favourite Caves in Iceland

 Víðgelmir is not only among the largest lava caves in Iceland, but it is also one of the largest in the whole world in cubic measure, 150,000 cubic metres!

-This huge cave is located in the Hallmundarhraun lava field, which got created during the Viking age in Iceland some 1100 years ago.
+This huge cave is located in the Hallmundarhraun lava field, which was created during the Viking age in Iceland some 1100 years ago.
 And Viking age pearls and animal bones have been found in the cave!

 Regína in Víðgelmir lava cave